EddyGoh/audit_buddy/README.md

 # How-to-run

 1. Set your OPENAI_API_KEY, SERPER_API_KEY and ABC_PASSWORD in an .env file pr enter them in the environment variables.
+See env_example.txt
 2. run streamlit.py using streamlit "streamlit run streamlit.py"

 # Backlog